Wipeout HD: Development and release

-In-game advertising controversy
+In-game advertising update

 The same update released alongside the Fury expansion pack introduced in-game advertisements, found in the loading screens before a race.
 This move was met with criticism from gaming news outlets, particularly as the advertisements almost doubled the loading time between levels, and while the game content loads at the same speed, the advert must finish playing before the race can begin.
 The adverts were removed soon after numerous complaints were made by players.
 In addition to the load time problems, there had been consternation about advertising being retroactively added into a game that had already been paid for.

 Reception

 Wipeout HD received positive reviews on release.
 It holds an average score of 87 per cent at Metacritic, based on an aggregate of 51 reviews, and also appeared as Metacritic's fourteenth highest ranked PlayStation 3 game of 2008.
 Wipeout HD was nominated in the "Outstanding Achievement in Sound Design" category during the 12th Annual Interactive Achievement Awards and was also nominated under the racing category for the 28th Golden Joystick Awards.

 Critics unanimously praised the graphics and visuals.
 Martin Robinson from the British IGN thought that the game featured the most sophisticated graphics to date on a downloadable title and applauded the game's futuristic aesthetics, saying that its 1080p visuals and seamless 60 frames per second were matched by significant details that benefit the game.
 Chris Roper from the American IGN praised the lighting effects and the attention to detail made to the ships and tracks, which he thought was visually impressive in 1080p and 60 frames per second.
 Dan Whitehead of Eurogamer noted that he was insistent that gameplay is a more important aspect than graphics, but stressed that Wipeout HDs visuals was the most important element.
 Guy Cocker of GameSpot said that the advanced and glossy 1080p graphics should please new and old fans alike.
 Furthermore, Cocker opined that "all of the [PlayStation's] horsepower" was concentrated on producing very firm visuals, which he alluded to as one of the reasons for the game's prolonged development time.
 Tom Orry from VideoGamer.com commended the highly smooth 1080p visuals and detailed HD graphics, saying the game's powerful presentation leads to such appearance.
 Locke Webster from UGO Networks thought that the efficient visuals and variety of features justified the merits of an expensive downloadable title.